jbaker8935/stdl/README.md

 The extension also supports a simple debugger to allow walking through the state machine.
 Users select from available events,  Actions are logged to a debugger session log.

+STDL can be output as a mermaid state diagram.
+The session log can be output as a mermaid sequence diagram.

 ![screenshot](https://raw.githubusercontent.com/jbaker8935/stdl/refs/heads/master/images/Screenshot.png)

 Example: